jarvisdreams9/testproject/README.md

 <a name="Resolver"></a>
 ##### Resolver (Custom::Resolver)
 ____________
-Cloudformation currently has many limitations in terms of using parameters, intrinsic functions, mappings, conditions etc.

-Eg: you cannot use parameters inside mappings, you cannot have default values for mappings, does not support greater than / less than comparision operators or case insensitive comparisions etc.

 Use cases of Resolvers are to perform arbitrary calculations, complex condition evaluations, validations, or even write python code snippets defining your business logic.
 More importantly, once the values are resolved, you can make them available for consumption to other pre-defined type resources in the template.